mBartoldus/lowercase_v/README.md

 	let A_to_B = v(point_A).to(point_B)

-That way, you only allocate new memory when you explicitly need it, and you can do so with brevity.
+That way, new memory is only allocated when explicitly needed, and one can do so with brevity.

 ## Reading and Writing
 The Vec and Matrix classes included in this library share the following methods for interacting with flat arrays: